NCSU-CSC510/CMS-module/Report.md

 # System Description:
 A comparison between the BDD and TDD approach has been made by developing a Content Management System (CMS)API.
-The functionalities implemented in this CMS system are:
+The functionalities implemented in this CMS system are
--Managing Posts:
+- Managing Posts:
   - Create new post
   - Edit post
   - Save post